philgentric/klik/README.md

 You can open has many windows as you want, the limit is your machine's RAM.

+(Klik also includes a music player, single instance/window.)

 ## Browser Windows = displays the content of a folder